Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Proposed Method

-Finally, the adversarial example can be iteratively obtained by (\ref{eq:algo_bim}).
-Note that, ANDA has ability to craft infinite adversarial example for one input sample by sampling perturbation from the estimated distribution $\mathcal{N}\left(\bar{\delta}, \sigma \right)$ with two strategies.
-The complete procedure for the proposed ANDA method is shown in Algorithm \ref{alg:example} (presented in Appendix~\ref{appen:imple}).
-Overall, ANDA approximates the posterior distribution of perturbations from stochastic gradient ascent iterations.
+Finally, the adversarial example can be iteratively obtained by (\ref{eq:algo_stochastic_bim}).
+Note that, ANDA allows to craft one or an unlimited number of adversarial examples for one input by sampling perturbations from the estimated distribution $\mathcal{N}\left(\bar{\delta}, \sigma \right)$.
+The complete procedure for the proposed ANDA method is shown in Algorithm \ref{alg:example}.
+Following the empirical study in Section~\ref{sec:condi}, we visualized the perturbations $\delta_{i}^{(t)}$ of 10 iterates with multiple data augmentations (shown in Fig.~\ref{fig:Gaussians}~\textbf{b}), which validate our previous hypothesis.